GoogleChrome/web.dev/src/site/content/en/blog/adaptive-loading-cds-2019/index.md

 solutions may not always work.

-In their [Chrome Dev Summit talk](https://www.youtube.com/watch?v=puUPpVrIRkc), Addy Osmani and Facebook's Nate Schloss explore a solution to that problem—a pattern for delivering pages that better cater to a variety of user's constraints.
-They call it adaptive loading.
+In their [Chrome Dev Summit talk](https://www.youtube.com/watch?v=puUPpVrIRkc), Addy Osmani from Google and Nate Schloss from Facebook explore a solution to that problem—a pattern for delivering pages that better cater to a variety of user constraints.
+They call it _**adaptive loading**_.

 ## What is adaptive loading?